THE BIG RIVER WORKS

 Stretching across 31 states and two Canadian provinces, the Mississippi River runs through our nation’s cultural heritage and remains vital to American prosperity.
 But the Big River faces challenges that affect the entire nation’s future.
 Decades of degrading forces have stressed the river and its tributaries, threatening the enormous economic and environmental benefits the Mississippi provides across the country.

-For the last 10 years, America’s WETLAND Foundation has served as a neutral facilitator for the varied and often conflicting interests involved in Gulf Coast restoration.
-Now, through THE BIG RIVER WORKS: Building Cooperation to Sustain the Mississippi River System, the foundation is bringing together key stakeholders for an analysis of the Mississippi River that will detail the consequences of inaction and outline opportunities for cooperation that will lead to a more sustainable system.
+Since 2002, America’s WETLAND Foundation has served as a neutral facilitator for the varied and often conflicting interests involved in Gulf Coast restoration.
+Through THE BIG RIVER WORKS: Building Cooperation to Sustain the Mississippi River System, the Foundation brought together a strong coalition of environmental, economic and cultural interests for an analysis of the Mississippi River, which details the consequences of inaction and outlines opportunities for cooperation that will lead to a more sustainable system.

-Numerous efforts are already underway up and down the river to address the difficult challenges facing the Mississippi.
-THE BIG RIVER WORKS provides a forum for discussion to highlight the river’s national significance along with all of the important efforts dedicated to its preservation.
-Our goal is to move beyond dialogue by promoting good ideas and leveraging resources to reach an agenda for action.
+When this project was launched, numerous efforts were underway up and down the river to address the difficult challenges facing the Mississippi.
+THE BIG RIVER WORKS provided a forum for discussion to highlight the river’s national significance, along with all of the important efforts dedicated to its preservation.
+This initiative did not duplicate other important efforts dedicated to specific watershed issues but instead provided a neutral stage for highlighting good work, best practices and innovation.
+The goal was to move beyond dialogue by promoting good ideas and leveraging resources to reach an agenda for action.